samthegitguy/timetable/readme.txt

 Timetables is a educational program designed to test your knowledge of 1 - 12 timetables.

+YOU ARE USING THE BLITZ COPY OF THIS PROGRAM.
+FOR THE STANDARD PROGRAM, DOWNLOAD THE MASTER BRANCH FROM https://github.com/samthegitguy/timestables.
 Instructions

 Enter the table you would like to use, and then the program will quiz you.